-Plant the young seedlings within or alongside the support structures a water in well with a plant tonic such as seasol.
+Plant the young seedlings within or alongside the support structures and water in well with a plant tonic such as seasol.
 Begin to fertilise the plants after about 2 weeks with a plant food high in potassium to encourage flower and fruit production.
 Too much nitrogen will result in massive plants with limited fruit.
-Ask your garden centre experts for the best advice.
+Ask us for the best advice.

 Keep the soil moist — neither dry nor wet.
-Water the ground and avoid wetting the foliage as this may cause some fugal problems.
+Water the ground and avoid wetting the foliage as this may cause some fungal problems.

 Pests and Diseases

-There a few bugs to watch for such as aphids and caterpillars.
-Safe sprays are available so ask your garden centre for the best advice.
+There are a few bugs to watch for such as aphids and caterpillars.
+Safe sprays are available so ask us for the best advice.